GEOS270/Module4/docs/Application.md

 # Overview

-This lab gives you an introduction into how to conduct a GIS workflow might go.
-We are going to attempt to answer this **research question**:
+This lab gives you an introduction into how to conduct a "full" GIS workflow.

+## Research Question

-* What is the relationship between neighborhood green vegetation coverage and income in Vancouver?
+What is the relationship between neighborhood green vegetation coverage and income in Vancouver?

 # Workflow

-How we will answer the question:
+How we will answer the research question:

 1) Estimate vegetation coverage with satellite data and overlay census data.